 Ibiza is more than just a party paradise.
 With its whitewashed buildings, crimson sunsets, and horseshoe-shaped bays, there is plenty for the old and young to enjoy in this part of the Balearics.
 Consider a holiday to Cala Tarida as an opportunity to unwind, whether it is as a family or with your partner.
 Holidays in Cala Tarida will put you in convenient proximity to the clubs and attractions of San Antonio, minus the hustle and bustle.

 Flying from the UK?
 Expect to arrive on Spanish soil in approximately 2.5 hours.
 An average high temperature of 30 degrees Celsius (or higher) is pretty much guaranteed during peak season, which starts in May and ends in September.
 A 13-mile drive to the traditional Ibiza Old Town will expose you to the island's authentic side, which has not been tarnished in Cala Tarida.
-However, with so much natural beauty to absorb, chances are you won't want to leave this resort's white sandy bays!
+However, with so much natural beauty to absorb, chances are you won't want to leave your all inclusive resort or the nearby white sandy bays!

 Since the resort is sheltered by hills, you can feel a sense of exclusivity when you book a holiday to Cala Tarida.
 Participate in a game of volleyball at the beach or join a boat trip excursion to San Antonio Bay.
 Three examples of the world-famous nightclubs you will find in San Antonio Bay are Pacha, Es Paradis, and Amnesia.
 Alternatively, include a trip to Ses Salines Natural Park or Port de Sant Miguel in your travel itinerary.